yyin-dev/MIT6.828/labNotes/lab3/lab3A.md

 - `env_setup_vm`: use `kern_pgdir` as a template.
 Questions:
     - Why we only need to copy `kern_pgdir`, the page directory of the kernel?
 How about the page tables pointed to by the page directory?
-    Answer: note that both page directory and page tables stores *physical addresses*, so duplicating the page directory means that page tables for kernel memory are shared among different user environments.
+    Answer: note that both page directory and page tables stores *physical addresses*, so duplicating the page directory means that page tables for kernel memory are **shared** among different user environments.

     - `kern_pgdir` is duplicated into user environment's page directory when the user environment is created.
-What if `kern_pgdir` is modified later?
-How to push this change to the page tables of existing user environments?
+What if the kernel part of the page table is modified later (by the kernel code)?
+How to sync this change to the page tables of existing user environments?
     Answer: This can never happen.
 Consider the memory layout of a user environment in JOS.
 In `pamp.c/mem_init`, all physical memory is mapped at `[KERNBASE, 0xFFFFFFFF]` into kernel's address space.
 Page fault can happen in two cases: (1) the memory is purged to disk; (2) the memory is not mapped.
 As JOS doesn't support purging memory content to disk, so page fault only happens when the memory is not mapped.
 However, since all physical memory is mapped into kernel's address space, page fault can never happen in kernel mode!
 Actually, check `page_fault_handler` in `trap.c`, page fault in kernel mode is considered a bug and the kernel panics.

-    Lab3B exercise 9 has explanation why page fault should never happen in kernel mode from another perspective: if page fault happens when manipulating kernel's own data structures, this is a bug and should panic; the kernel may also need to dereferencing memory address provided by user.
+        Lab3B exercise 9 explains why page fault should never happen in kernel mode from another perspective: if page fault happens when manipulating kernel's own data structures, this is a bug and should panic; the kernel may also need to dereferencing memory address provided by user.
 So kernel should always check/verify the address before using it, and take whatever actions is needed (kill ths process? dynamically map a new page?).

-    So in short 3 reasons why page fault shouldn't happen in kernel mode:
+        In short, 3 reasons why page fault shouldn't happen in kernel mode:

         - All physical memory is mapped into kernel's address space above `KERNBASE`;

         - If page fault happens when manipulating kernel's own data strcture, this is a bug;

-        - Before using address passed as argument to syscall, kernel should check if the address is valid and take suitable actions.
+        - Before using address in user's address space, kernel should check if the address is valid and take suitable actions.

         Side note: As `KERNBASE = 0xF0000000`, this limits the size of physical memory that can be used, 256MB.
 This also means that a user environment can use at most 256MB of physical memory, so user address space is at most 256MB.